-the photographic archive remembering a generation of lovers, friends and family lost to aids
+the photographic archive remembering a generation of lovers, friends, and family lost to aids

 The AIDS Memorial Instagram page looks to tell the story of those that time forgot.

-Why did you start The AIDS Memorial in the first place?
+Why did you start The AIDS Memorial?

 I was always struck by how many talented people passed away and were just forgotten about.
 People could've lived and achieved much more but didn't get that option.
-For a long time lots of people just didn't want to talk about AIDS, so I started looking for people's' stories.
+For a long time, lots of people just didn't want to talk about AIDS, so I started looking for people's stories.
 Everyday people.
 People like Michael Sundin.
 He was a Blue Peter presenter and a world champion trampolinist but he's never remembered in those compilations of former Blue Peter presenters, he's been chopped out.
 Or Joe Macdonald, the first male supermodel.
 He was a big art collector and friends with David Hockney.
 He was one of the first from the fashion world to die of AIDS and it sent shockwaves through the industry.
 Suddenly models didn't want to work with gay men anymore.

 Was this project something that has been on your mind for a long time before you started it?